Quarkins/Bioinformatics-Tidbits/README.md

 # Bioinformatics-Tidbits
-A collection of scripts and files used whilst bioinformaticsing
+A collection of scripts and files used whilst bioinformagicianing

 **BioNetwork_2.R** - A script to produce a network graph of the MCRI bioinformatics collaborations with other groups based on a google docs spreadsheet.